 To see if you are eligible for a concessionary rate, please take a look at our concessions policy.

-Nick Makoha’s debut collection Kingdom of Gravity is shortlisted for the 2017 Felix Dennis Prize for Best First Collection and nominated by The Guardian as one of the best books of 2017.
+Nick Makoha’s debut collection Kingdom of Gravity was shortlisted for the 2017 Felix Dennis Prize for Best First Collection and nominated by The Guardian as one of the best books of 2017.
 He won the 2015 Brunel International Poetry prize and the 2016 Toi Derricotte & Cornelius Eady Chapbook Prize for his pamphlet Resurrection.
 A Cave Canem Graduate Fellow & Complete Works Alumni, his poems appeared in The New York Times, Poetry Review, Rialto, Triquarterly Review, Boston Review, Callaloo, and Wasafiri.
 Find him at www.nickmakoha.com

 Nick Makoha’s first full-length collection, Kingdom of Gravity (Peepal Tree £8.99), was the 2017 debut which most excited me.
 Focused on Uganda during the Idi Amin dictatorship, his poetry is charged with ethical sensibility.
 The lines protest as they sing “the song disturbed by helicopter blades…” but they don’t simplify things: they explore, and complicate.
 Personal witness and artistry are one. - Carol Rumens - The Guardian